cryptoTNM/cdashboard/README.md

 We are planning to integrate other cool features:
 - support for more coin explorers
 - in the HTML overview, select the history periode with a dropdown, now it is 24h and 48h;
-- add a live indication in the Dpos main dashboard, the time until the node will forge
+- add a live indication in the Dpos main dashboard, the time until a node will forge
 - strip/crunch the history of the cdashboard.json, e.g. after 48h only 1 entry a week